 Click here for the Association's latest newsletter featuring AAB council updates, Conference reports and listings, Features and more!

 Vacation Studentships 2017

 The Rank Prize Funds will be again be offering vacation studentships commencing in the Summer of 2017.
 A total grant of UK 250 pounds per week for 10 weeks) together with up to UK 500 pounds for consumables (the proposed amount should be justified on the application form) will be available for students to assist in research projects in the fields of human nutrition, animal nutrition and crop husbandry.
 Topics should be within the remit of the Committee.
-Supervisors already actively engaged on appropriate projects can download the www.rankprize.org
+Supervisors already actively engaged on appropriate projects can download the guidelines and application form from the news section on the website www.rankprize.org.